 His Majesty had recovered enough that, in May 1951, he was able to open the Festival of Britain.
 However, by 23 September, he had to have his left lung removed after a malignant tumour had been discovered.
 In November, the Lord Chancellor, Lord Simonds had to read the King’s speech for him at the State Opening of Parliament.
 He had to record his Christmas message in sections, which were later edited together before they were broadcast to the public.

 Despite the advice from doctors and those close to him, he insisted on being at the London Airport on 31 January 1952 to see Princess Elizabeth and Prince Philip off on their tour of Australia.
-They would be traveling to Kenya first, before going on to the island nation.
+They would be travelling to Kenya first, before going on to the island nation.

-On 6 February, King George VI passed away in his sleep from a coronary thrombosis at Sandringham House at just 56 years old.
+On 6 February, King George VI passed away in his sleep from a coronary thrombosis at Sandringham House at just 56-years-old.
 His eldest daughter, who he had just seen off on a royal tour, was now Queen Elizabeth II.
 She would go on to become the longest reigning British monarch, surpassing Queen Victoria in 2015.

-For two days, his coffin laid in St. Mary Magdalene Church, Sandringham from 9 February to the 10th.
+For two days, his coffin laid in St. Mary Magdalene Church, Sandringham on 9 February to the 10th.
 His coffin laid in state at Westminster Hall beginning on 11 February.
 His funeral took place on 15 February at St. George’s Chapel, Windsor Castle, where he was interred.
 His body was transferred to the King George VI Memorial Chapel inside of St. George’s Chapel on 26 March 1969.